-The Board of Registration hears and decides appeals that arise from a voter challenge or a clerk’s decision regarding voter registration.
+The Boards of Registration hear and decide appeals that arise from a voter challenge or a clerk’s decision regarding voter registration.

 Each Board of Registration convenes in their respective county on election day.
-A board may also convene at the request of the Clerk’s Office to hear appeals from registered voters and remain convened until all appeals are heard.
+A Board may also convene at the request of the clerk to hear appeals from registered voters and remain convened until all appeals are heard.

 There are four Boards of Registration representing the following islands:

 - Islands of Maui, Molokai, Lanai, and Kahoolawe

 Each Board consists of three (3) members appointed by the Governor serving four (4) year terms.
 In no case shall any Board consist entirely of members of one political affiliation.

 |Maui||Linda Puppolo||June 30, 2025|